istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-multivm-rhel/README.md

     - **Subnet Prefix** - Enter the subnet prefix of the virtual network.

-    - **Virtual Network Resource Group Name** - Enter the name of the resource group if you intend to deploy the resources in an existing virtaul network or else if you want to create a new VNET, the default value will deploy a new VNET in the resource group where the template is deployed.
+    - **Virtual Network Resource Group Name** - Enter the name of the resource group if you intend to deploy the resources in an existing virtual network or else if you want to create a new VNET, the default value will deploy a new VNET in the resource group where the template is deployed.

     - **EAP on RHEL Version** - Select the EAP on RHEL version combination from the dropdown options, the default option selected here is JBoss EAP 7.2 on RHEL 8.0.